jobrouter/typo3-docs/src/index.rst

 There are various TYPO3 extensions available which connect the CMS with
 JobRouter:

-- (coming soon) TYPO3 JobRouter Connector: a base extension to define connections to JobRouter installations
+- :doc:`TYPO3 JobRouter Connector <connector:introduction>`: a base extension to define connections to JobRouter installations
 - (coming soon) TYPO3 JobRouter Data: Synchronise JobData tables into TYPO3
 - (coming soon) TYPO3 JobRouter Form: Form finishers to push data to JobRouter installations

-They rely on the :doc:`JobRouter Client <jobrouter-client:introduction>` library.
+They rely on the :doc:`JobRouter Client <client:introduction>` library.

 :Author: